Army ROTC Scholarship

-Army ROTC is the best leadership course in America and we’re looking for scholars, athletes and leaders to become future Army officers.
+Army ROTC is one of the best leadership courses in America and we’re looking for scholars, athletes and leaders to become future Army officers.
 The program is based on college electives and activities that you take right along with your other classes.
 But ROTC is like no other class you’ll take.

 In Army ROTC, you develop your leadership abilities.
 There are activities such as rappelling and survival training to help increase your self-confidence and discipline.
 Your studies may include time management, communications, and small-group decision-making.
 Ultimately, you’ll learn about the Army and what it takes to become an officer.

 Army ROTC Scholarships are available to those students that have performed at a high level and have demonstrated leadership potential.
 Either as a high school student, or as an enrolled Cadet.
 These scholarships are awarded based on the student’s merit, not financial need.

 - Two-, three-, and four-year scholarship options based on the time remaining to complete your degree

 - 100% tuition/fees OR room/board ($10,000.00 a year max)

 - $600 per semester book allowance ($1,200.00 a year max)